 Best Decisions Based on Best Practices

 Interconnected directly with the analysis of data is to put into practice the discovered information.
-The evidence provided through analytics will help to provide answers to the problems within and organization.
+The evidence provided through analytics will help to provide answers to the problems within an organization.
 These answers lead to better decisions, better healthcare practices and ultimately to the improvement of quality provided to patients.
 This doesn’t come about with a couple good decisions or a couple good days of treating patients; in fact, most times this is a goal that is never truly achieved due to the fact that perfection from people and companies is impossible.
 Don’t throw up your hands and quit because it isn’t doable, but focus on the fact that each step in the improvement process helps to save lives, helps the organization to save money and may help to provide a more streamlined working environment.

 Put into Practice

 Once problem areas are identified, once a plan of action is made and finalized, and once the data backs up all of the decisions being made, it is time to implement all the strategies for improving quality in healthcare.
 You are able to answer the question why by pointing to the data.
-You are able to adapt as the circumstances dictate, and you have everyone on board.
+You are able to adapt to the circumstances dictate, and you have everyone on board.
 Implementation takes a bit of finesse and requires measuring the effect of the changes in the system.
 Again, because no two organizations and communities are the same, what might work for one may not work for another, and you have to be able to identify when something just isn’t working.

 All on the Same Path